Categories

 Their Hiawatha home was small and located on land owned by Northern Pacific Railroad under a 99-year lease.
 The main floor measured just over 1,000 square feet with two bedrooms and a sleeping porch upstairs accessed through the back bedroom.
 There was a basement underneath with a barn in a field out back.

 The seven family members shared rooms as the children grew to adulthood.
-They even welcomed relatives, like Rose Kombol who left Roundup, Montana, a small mining community where two of Tony’s brothers had located.
+They even welcomed relatives, like Rose Kombol who left Roundup, Montana, a small mining community where Tony’s brothers, John and Matt had relocated.
 Rose moved west at age 16 and worked at the nearby Durham Hotel, managed by Jonas and Maggie Morris, whose only son, George was a year older than Bernell Kombol.
 Rose later married Woodrow Gauthier, a logger and sawmill operator, whose partnership with his brother, Joe Gauthier employed Jack Kombol on numerous occasions during the 1940s and early 1950s.

 Jack Kombol and Rose Kombol, planting a tree, 1939.